 Add links to your website throughout your post, too.
 Just pay attention that the links actually support the points you’re speaking on.

-#6 LinkedIn is a choice for small businesses on a budget
+LinkedIn is Built for Small Businesses on a Budget

 Last but not least.
 LinkedIn is great for small businesses on a budget that can’t allow themselves to buy all the tools in the world.